Diet for longevity

 The benefits of the Mediterranean diet

+Products for this diet are minimally processed and free of added refined sugar.
 This includes olive oil, vegetables and fruits, legumes, nuts, solid whole grains, and small portions of animal products that are definitely "organic" and not shelf-stable.
 No GMOs, artificial ingredients, preservatives, flavor enhancers and very little sugar.
 For sweets, Mediterranean residents use fruit or light homemade desserts using natural sweeteners such as honey.

 The animal component of the diet is represented by moderate consumption of cow, goat, or sheep cheese, yogurt, and plenty of local fish.
 It is a source of omega-3 fatty acids and other healthy fats, "correct" cholesterol that strengthens the walls of blood vessels.

-High intakes of monounsaturated fats and omega-3 nutrients are associated with a significant reduction in all-cause mortality, particularly from heart disease.
+Improving the cardiovascular system High intakes of monounsaturated fats and omega-3 nutrients are associated with a significant reduction in all-cause mortality, particularly from heart disease.
 Many studies have shown the positive effects of the Mediterranean diet, which is rich in alpha-linolenic acid (ALA) from olive oil, including a 30 percent reduction in the risk of death from cardiovascular disease, as well as a 45 percent reduction in the risk of acute heart failure.

 Warwick Medical School also found that people who regularly consumed extra-virgin olive oil had higher blood pressure reductions than those who consumed mostly sunflower oil.